 In Game

-A Brewers game at Miller Park is one of the best experiences in all of baseball.
-Miller Park is home to tons of displays showcasing the rich baseball history of Wisconsin.
+A Brewers game at American Family Field is one of the best experiences in all of baseball.
+American Family Field is home to tons of displays showcasing the rich baseball history of Wisconsin.
 The park contains exhibits dedicated to the Milwaukee Brewers, Braves, the All-American Girls Professional Baseball League, Bud Selig, and many others.
 There’s a ton to see here and if you want to take it all in you’ll need to arrive early or spend a fair amount of the game just exploring the park.

-In addition to the history on display at Miller Park, you’ll also meet some of the best baseball fans around.
+In addition to the history on display at American Family Field, you’ll also meet some of the best baseball fans around.
 Brewers fans haven’t had a lot to cheer about over the years, but that doesn’t stop them coming out in high numbers to support their team.
-The friendly and knowledgeable fans found at Miller Park make a trip to a fun experience and ensure you’ll have no trouble making friends while taking in a game.
+The friendly and knowledgeable fans found at American Family Field make a trip to a fun experience and ensure you’ll have no trouble making friends while taking in a game.

-Finally, you won’t have to worry about the game you’re attending being rained out as Miller Park’s retractable roof means you’ll be comfortable no matter what the weather.
-The retractable roof is a great feature especially during the early and late months, so enjoy the comfort of a climate-controlled venue during your trip to Miller Park.
+Finally, you won’t have to worry about the game you’re attending being rained out as American Family Field’s retractable roof means you’ll be comfortable no matter what the weather.
+The retractable roof is a great feature especially during the early and late months, so enjoy the comfort of a climate-controlled venue during your trip to American Family Field.

-You can’t go wrong attending a game at Miller Park where the Brewers dedication to baseball history and the incredible fans make attending a game an unforgettable experience.
+You can’t go wrong attending a game at American Family Field where the Brewers dedication to baseball history and the incredible fans make attending a game an unforgettable experience.

 Near the left field entrance is the Autograph Alley, which as the name implies, showcases hundreds of autographed baseballs by both Brewers legends and fans throughout the years.
-Stop by and find a ball autographed by your favorite player when attending a game at Miller Park.
+Stop by and find a ball autographed by your favorite player when attending a game at American Family Field.

 The Wall of Honor proudly honors outstanding players from throughout Brewers history.
 Take a minute to view the Wall of Honor and remember all of your favorite Brewers from the past.